 Buy a Business in France

 This will entitle you to a French visa.
-When you have your visa you can get a French ‘carte de sejour’ within 2 months of your arrival in France.
+When you have your visa, you can get a French ‘carte de sejour’ within two months of your arrival in France.

 Invest in a Company

 You can get residency in France by investing at least €30,000 in an innovative French company.
 You can also get this visa by buying at least 10% of any other company doing business in France.
 There are no educational or work experience requirements for this type of visa.

 Like the other categories, you will apply for a long-stay French visa first and get your residency permit within two months of arrival in France.